The Schools of Football develop the social and academic skills of boys and girls during their first and second year of high school.

 Coaching takes place during school time after an appropriate timetable is developed by the school.
 In most cases, one subject is dropped to make space for football with support provided by staff to allow the pupil to remain up to date with their studies.

-The programme started in 2008 and there are currently 16 Schools of Football across the country, delivering over 5000 hours of practice to 440 pupils.
+The programme started in 2008 and there are currently 29 Schools of Football across the country delivering daily football to over 900 pupils

 The Scottish FA Schools of Football are supported by the Scottish Government’s CashBack for Communities initiative.